ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 ![Select DB](upandrunningimages/instantiatetemplate.png)

-**4.** Fill the wizard with the parameters as shown in the image below:
+**4.** Fill the wizard with the parameters as shown in the image below (your namespace will be different from the image below):

 ![DB parameters](upandrunningimages/mysqlparameters.png)

 Click the `Create` button.

-Again, we are using the **Ephemeral** implementation because this a short-lived demo and we do not need to retain the data.
+!!! info "Why Ephemeral?"

-In a production system, you will most likely be using a permanent MySQL instance.
-This stores the data in a Persistent Volume (basically a virtual hard drive), meaning the MySQL pod can be destroyed and replaced with the data remaining intact.
+    We are using the **Ephemeral** implementation because this a short-lived demo and we do not need to retain the data.
+In a staging or production environment, you will most likely be using a MySQL deployment backed by a Persistent Volume Claim.
+This stores the data in a Persistent Volume (basically a virtual hard drive), and the data will persist beyond the life of the container.

 A minute or two later, in the `Topology` view of your OpenShift Console, you should see `mysql` in running state.
 (Click on the Topology icon for `mysql` to bring up the side panel)